UPDATED SEP 24, 2021 • 9 MIN READ

-Depending on your situation, there can be different requirements, legal or otherwise, for record-keeping when it comes to your car expenses.
+Depending on your circumstances, there may be different legal or non-legal criteria for keeping a record of your vehicle expenses.

-In this article, we will look at how your mileage logging requirements change based on which reporting method you use.
+We'll look at how your mileage logging requirements differ depending on which reporting method you select.

 Recording all of your driving in a mileage logbook is, according to the CRA, the best evidence to support claiming a deduction for your business travel.